 Travel to School

-Some children travel on the train, or by other public transport.
 The school emphasises road and rail safety and the need for good behaviour on the way to and from school.
-Parents are asked to make very clear to their children the standards they and the school require.
-Children are legally responsible for their own safety at this age as they travel to and from school.
+Parents are asked to make it very clear to their children that we have high expectations on the standards of their behaviour as they make their way to and from school.
+We recommend that walking to school is the best method to travel to school for the vast majority of students and at this stage it is the child’s responsibility for their own safety during their journey to and from school.

 Collecting students during School Hours for Medical/Dental appointments

 We are aware that parents on occasion need to collect students for medical/dental appointments.
 Where possible we would ask that appointments during school hours are avoided, however should you need to attend an appointment, please can you follow the procedure below in order that students are available to leave school promptly.

 - Please notify the school via email email@example.com or in a letter which MUST be handed to reception for the attention of the attendance coordinator and MUST include the date and time of the appointment.

 - Please also issue the student with a letter to show the class teacher if they will be leaving a lesson early.